kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 #### Pause Image

-Kubernetes maintains a multi-architecture image that includes support for Windows at `k8s.gcr.io/pause:3.5`.
+Kubernetes maintains a multi-architecture image that includes support for Windows.
+For Kubernetes v1.22 the recommended pause image is `k8s.gcr.io/pause:3.5`.
 The [source code](https://github.com/kubernetes/kubernetes/tree/master/build/pause)
 is available on GitHub.